 COVID-19 has had a disproportionate effect on people who were already struggling with complex life circumstances.
-We've responded to meet the need.
+We responded to meet the need.

-The service will still feature our three-phase approach to delivery:
+Our support services still featured our three-phase approach to delivery:

 Phase 1 manages all aspects of assessment and preparation to ensure that we build positive relationships and individuals have developed suitable goals and objectives to make the most of the learning opportunities.

 Phase 2 provides a range of activities for experiential learning through digital and outdoor delivery.
 The groups will be introduced to a range of concepts such as Kolb’s Learning Cycle and the principles of Choice Theory, which provide the skills each individual needs to understand the consequences of their thoughts and behaviours.

 Phase 3 of the service provides flexible, responsive and individually tailored support to participants.
 Using each participant’s unique action plan as a foundation, personal development support is available to each individual for up to six months after completion of Phase 2.

 The service focussed on personal development by using a combination of digital group work, one-to-ones and local activity days to include key sessions on: